Some time ago, I moved my studio. I went from my wide hallway that I had set up to a room all for myself!

 To make my ironing board cover, I followed Elsa's YouTube tutorial from Urban Fairy Patterns.

-This sewing project is accessible even to beginner sewers, the only real difficulty is making the casing and attaching the elastic.
+This little sewing project is accessible even to beginner sewers; the only real challenge is making the casing and inserting the elastic.

 Here is the tutorial video:

-I also used Elsa's patterns and her YouTube tutorial which are super well done!
+I also used Elsa's patterns and her YouTube tutorial, which are really well done!

-To make these, you will need cotton and wool fabric; a small coupon is enough.
+To make these, you'll need cotton and wool fabric; a small piece is enough.

-For the stuffing, I used scraps and stuffing foam.
+For the stuffing, I used scraps and some stuffing foam.

-The article on stitches can be found here.
+The article about the stitches can be found here.

 Come on, all that's left to do!